shmielminz/BeatTheStorm/README.md

 And same is for loser, if a player gets to -50, the player takes one more turn, and if player gets another minus turn, that player is the Loser.

+The game is finished once there's a winner or loser.

 **The full spec for the game is in the repo**

 ![Page](https://user-images.githubusercontent.com/44436569/206477761-0ba4037d-8043-4e04-938e-7254139746af.png)